aweber/rabbitmq-autocluster/README.rst

 Building
 --------
-Steps to custom build a version of the ``rabbitmq-autocluster-consul`` plugin:
+Steps to custom build a version of the ``rabbitmq-autocluster`` plugin:

 .. code-block:: bash